zbc0917/ECE1512-2023F-ProjectRepo-Lanzhi-Xiao-Bocheng-Zhang/Project B/README.md

     4. Project_B_FAQs.pdf is a list of frequently asked questions that try to shed light on (almost) all of your questions and concerns that you may have during Project B.

+    5. Task1_MNIST.ipynb is a python notebook that using the original dataset and synthetic dataset to train the models, ConvNet, AlexNet, VGG11.
+The synthetic dataset will be created by the